Which AI Video Workflow Makes Sense for Short-Form Content?

 5. A designer wants a draft for a campaign concept.

-These are practical use-cases as they are not required to have a long video.
+These are practical use cases as they do not require a long video.
 They need a visual outline that they can easily skim through at a glance.

 This is where AI camera control becomes more useful than simple prompt generation.
 It helps creators think about how the scene moves, not only what appears in it.